shajra/nix-project/README.md

 In addition to building and distributing a project, we often want to document it as well.
 Good documentation often has example snippets of code and output/results.
 Ideally, these snippets of documentation can be generated with automation, so that they reflect the code in the project.
 This leads to some form of [literate programming](https://en.wikipedia.org/wiki/Literate_programming).

 The state of literate programming is not that advanced in general.
 However, [Emacs' Org-mode](https://www.gnu.org/software/emacs/manual/html_node/emacs/Org-Mode.html) has some fairly compelling features in the spirit of literate programming.
 With Org-mode, we can evaluate code blocks and inject the results in blocks right below the code.
-And this can then be exported to the format of our choice.
+And this all can then be exported to the format of our choice.

-Manually managing an Emacs installation, including requisite plug-ins, is historically hard to do consistently and portably.
+Manually managing an Emacs installation, including requisite plugins, is historically hard to do consistently and portably.
 Fortunately, Nix can install in a precisely configured Emacs as a dependency without conflicting with any installations of Emacs already on a system.

 The `org2gfm` script orchestrates Nix's configuration, installation, and execution of Emacs to generate our documentation.
+Emacs is run in a headless mode by `org2gfm`, so the fact we're using Emacs at all is hidden.

 Note that as its name implies `org2gfm` only generates [GitHub Flavored Markdown (GFM)](https://github.github.com/gfm/) from Org-mode files.
 This is currently all the author needs for projects already hosted on GitHub.

 # Usage<a id="sec-2"></a>